 Social media often gets criticised for creating division and worse.
 However I think it’s worth thinking of the positives.
 In this case the listing seems to have gained followers and, more importantly, many who have been prepared to share their knowledge.
 Good people who just want to do their bit.
 To some extent it merely follows in the fine tradition of the merry band of the Honourable Order of Bass Drinkers who’ve sought to keep the Bass flag flying over many years.

 The Bass Directory will only be updated in this post in the future, rather than the original post.
-Please click on the link below for the listing.
+Please click on the link at the end of this post for the listing.

 To the many who have joyfully shared their knowledge, my thanks for making it possible.
-To those who’ve developed the idea – the start of a top 100 Bass pubs; the mapping of the pubs; and adding ‘occasional but regular’ Bass pubs, my thanks.
+To those who’ve developed the idea – the start of a top 100 Bass pubs and adding ‘occasional but regular’ Bass pubs, my thanks.
 And most importantly, to the pubs that serve Bass and to those of you who’ve downloaded the Bass Directory to get a pint or two of Bass, my heartfelt thanks.
 Please keep sharing.

 Whilst I lay claim to all the errors and omissions (BTW, comments and additions welcome below or by PM to my twitter account), the listing couldn’t have been put together without others’ sterling efforts.
 The CAMRA volunteers who produce the GBG and WhatPub entries for a start.
 My fellow Bass obsessives – RetiredMartin, PubCurmudgeon and Britainbeermat who were willing to sit next to the strange bloke on the Bass social media bus.
-And everyone else amongst the twitterati who contributed their favourite Draught Bass haunts.
+And everyone else amongst the twitterati and the National Bass Day Facebook group who contributes their favourite Draught Bass haunts.
 And of course, thanks to Mrs TWM who accepts that a lunchtime stop on a long journey might surprisingly be selling Bass.

 Commercial use of this post and the Bass Directory is not permitted.